 7. Allows you to give back to the community

 The final point we’ll cover in this article about creating content is that it allows you to give back to your community.
 There will be people who need your services but are unable to afford them.
 When you provide free, valuable content, you are serving them.
 You are letting them know that while they may not be able to work with you one-on-one for the next six months, they can benefit from your way of thinking and your way of doing things by consuming all of the content you have and implementing it.

-So, if you’re ready to jump off the fence and dive deep into your own content, check out my article, 5 Ways to Make Content Creation Easier to get you started.
+So, if you’re ready to jump off the fence and dive deep into your own content, check out this guide.

 50 Ways to Build Your Audience from Scratch (with no budget)